free5G/free5GRAN/Readme.md

 ## Issues

 All the issues have to be reported in the `issues` page of this repository.
 Some known issues about the current version are already detailed in `issues` section.

+## 5G NSA support

+As 5G NSA uses 4G cell for attachment, SIB are transmitted on a 4G cell and this receiver won't be able to decode SIB1 data from 5G NSA mode.
+However, this receiver should be able to detect 5G NSA cell and decode MIB data.